Psychiatry and Behavioral Health

 The explosion of knowledge about the brain and behavior that has characterized the past century is leading to understanding the connections that will lead to improved care: links between the genome, the cell, cellular networks, and clinical symptoms.
 Sitting at the intersection of a number of fields, psychiatry brings scientists, clinicians, patients, families and the public together to improve the well-being and mental health of people.

-Penn State Psychiatry provides a full range of clinical services in Hershey through the Hershey Medical Center and the University Physician's Group; and in Harrisburg, through the Pennsylvania Psychiatric Institute (PPI), a joint venture between the Milton S. Hershey Medical Center and Pinnacle Health.
+Penn State Psychiatry and Behavioral Health provides a full range of clinical services in Hershey through the Hershey Medical Center and the University Physician Group; and in Harrisburg, through the Pennsylvania Psychiatric Institute (PPI), a joint venture between the Milton S. Hershey Medical Center and Pinnacle Health.

-Penn State Psychiatry embodies our field and its future.
+Penn State Psychiatry and Behavioral Health embodies our field and its future.
 As we pursue our missions to expand and transmit knowledge, we strive to improve lives.
-We welcome your interest in Penn State Psychiatry.
+We welcome your interest in Penn State Psychiatry and Behavioral Health.

 Erika F.H.
 Saunders, MD